 Extract bills of lading to structured JSON

 Bills of lading document what is being shipped, by whom, and to where.
 They serve as a receipt, a contract of carriage, and sometimes a document of title.
-Sensible extracts BOL data into validated JSON for shipment tracking, freight audit, and trade compliance.
+Sensible turns BOL data into structured JSON for shipment tracking, freight audit, and trade compliance.

 Why bills of lading challenge automated extraction